matrix-org/synapse/docs/development/url_previews.md

             provider and saves the local media metadata.
          2. Generates thumbnails.
          3. Updates the Open Graph response based on image properties.
-   6. If the media is JSON and oEmbed was used:
+   6. If the media is JSON and an oEmbed URL was found:
       1. Convert the oEmbed response to an Open Graph response.
       2. If a thumbnail or image is in the oEmbed response:
          1. Downloads the URL and stores it into a file via the media storage